JavaScript const Keyword Complete Guide

 Declaration Rules

-• Block Scope - Only accessible within declaring block
+• Block scope - Only accessible within the block where it's declared.

 const with Objects and Arrays